Academic Program

 Apply a person-centered approach to education, including all people with disabilities in school and society.

 Our Special Education program prepares highly-qualified and competent special education teachers, behavior analysts, and researchers who contribute to positive outcomes for individuals with diverse needs.
-Students learn effective methods for supporting and advocating for individuals with disabilities through their work with faculty who are noted experts in autism spectrum disorders, learning disabilities, multilingual learners, and emotional behavioral disorders.
+Students learn effective methods for supporting and advocating for individuals with disabilities through their work with faculty who are noted experts in autism spectrum disorders, learning disabilities, multilingual learners with disabilities, and emotional behavioral disorders.

 Guiding Principles